 For the most part, you can maintain the same diet after you get used to your dentures, but consider cutting back and limiting the above foods to maintain your comfort.
 And if you need a new set of dentures, or you're considering dentures for the first time in Modesto, Dr. Corey Acree is here to help.

 To get started and see if dentures are right for you, just contact us online or give us a call at (209) 529-0674.
-Dr. Acree can discuss all of your options for restoring your smile in Modesto, and help you make the right choice.
+Dr. Acree can discuss all of your options for restoring your smile in Modesto, including dental implants, and help you make the right choice.
+Ask about our in-office membership plan to see how you can save on your dental treatments!